knotation/knotation-examples/tables.md

 This more complex example shows several table features.
 Consider each column in turn:

 1. the first subject
-2. the value for the first subject
+2. the value for the first subject; the header value ends with `;` and the cell value starts with a datatype
 3. a split header generates two lines: `next: ex:b` and `: ex:b` (the second subject)
 4. a split cell generates two lines: `value: 2` and `value: 3`
 5. an OWL annotation with a multiline string using an escaped newline character `\n`